 Audiences clearly couldn’t get enough of the Time; and Prince, at first, was happy to oblige.
 During a break in the tour schedule in January, the artist occasionally known as Jamie Starr spent a week and a half at Sunset Sound, working on songs for what would become the group’s second album.
 When the tour recommenced at the end of the month, the Time had added a new track to their setlist: a rockabilly-flavored raveup called “Dance to the Beat.”

-Coincidentally, however, “Dance to the Beat” ended up marking a turning point for Prince’s onstage relationship with the Time.
+Coincidentally, “Dance to the Beat” ended up marking a turning point for Prince’s onstage relationship with the Time.
 When the group played a pair of solo sets at L.A.’s Roxy Theatre on February 16, Prince joined them to play the song for their final encore.
 They also played it–for what turned out to be the last time–at Prince’s March 8 performance at Sam’s, now rechristened First Avenue.
 No longer content to stay behind the curtain, “Jamie Starr” was now inching back into the spotlight–and he was becoming noticeably more reluctant to give it up.
 When the Time joined him on stage at First Avenue, Prince passive-aggressively cracked, “You can play, but this is my stage tonight.”
 Morris, also smiling through his teeth, replied, “Say, man, why don’t you take my comb?
 You could use it,” before promising the audience that they would “show him how it’s done.”
 They proceeded to play two songs–“Dance to the Beat” and “The Stick”–with deadly precision.

 The onstage rivalry between Prince and the Time was, of course, all part of the show; but it also contained a thinly-veiled undercurrent of genuine tension.
 Due to a combination of youthful naïveté and Prince’s powers of persuasion, the members of the Time had never formally signed to Warner Bros., but effectively remained subcontractors to Prince’s “Starr ★ Company.”
-Their agreement with Prince’s management team seems to have been informal: “We asked to have something on paper very early on,” keyboardist Monte Moir told biographer Dave Hill, but “Prince said, ‘Oh, you don’t need paperwork.
+Their agreement with Prince’s management team seems to have been informal: “We asked to have something on paper very early on,” keyboardist Monte Moir recalled, but “Prince said, ‘Oh, you don’t need paperwork.
 You know, it’s kind of a two-way thing.
 If you guys get pissed at me you could pack up and leave on the road, and I’m stuck’” (Hill 111).
 The band joined Prince on the road with each member earning $140 a week–already a low amount for a supporting act on a major tour–and their wages did not go up, even after their records began to outsell the headliner’s.
 “At one point,” Prince’s cousin Charles Smith recalled to biographers Alex Hahn and Laura Tiebert, “Jesse Johnson and those guys were eating peanut butter out of a jar in their hotel rooms so they could have something when they got home” (Hahn 2017 186).

 Without any legal recourse, the Time channeled their brewing resentments the best way they knew how: into a fierce musical rivalry with their benefactor.
 “To a point, it was real positive,” Moir told Hahn and Tiebert.
 “On our side, it was, ‘Let’s kick his ass tonight!’
 But after a while, it became unhealthy” (Hahn 2017 186).
 The “unhealthiness”came to a head on the last night of the tour, in Cincinnati, Ohio on March 14–as usual, under the guise of passive-aggressive schoolboy pranks.